tmontgomery/Amaethon/Tentative-Agenda.md

 Exercise 1: 11-12pm
 * intro to auctions and exercises: 20 min
-* given domain model of an auction system, turn it into a service that listens on an Aeron stream for the following commands:
+* given domain model of an auction system, turn it into a service that listens on an Aeron stream (receiving and decoding) for the following commands:
     1. new auction
     1. bid on auction
 * SBE schemas are provided for the commands

 Exercise 2: 1-2pm
-* add activity feed to auction service _and_ client tool.
+* add activity feed to auction service (sending and encoding).
 Events are:
     1. new auction
     1. new high bid on auction
     1. auction won